alfio-event/alf.io/README.md

 Alf.io is also offered as a 3 tier application using 3 docker images:

  * `postgres` --> docker official image for PostgreSQL database
- * `exteso/alfio-web`--> application runtime.
-Docker image is generated from this project (see below).
+ * `alfio/alf.io`--> application runtime.
+Dockerfile is generated from this project (see below).
  * `tutum/haproxy` --> front layer proxy, force redirect to https and support load-balancing if multiple alfio-web instances are running

-### Generate a new version of the exteso/alfio-web docker image
+### Generate a new version of the alfio/alf.io docker image
  * Build application and Dockerfile:
  ```
  ./gradlew distribution